Updated: 13-10-2025 at 3:30 PM

 To encourage domestic urea manufacturing, the government initiated multiple measures to reduce imports in this space, resulting in several companies shifting their focus to this space.

 Boosted Agricultural Output: Domestic production and the long-term supply of urea have increased, helping to fill the nutrient-deficient soil for high-yield agriculture, thereby enhancing agricultural productivity and grain output, thus providing an impact on the overall food security in the country.
+Also, the urea subsidy amount supports nutrient-rich soil, improving crop yield and food security.

-Current welfare of the farmers: The subsidy has provided much-needed monetary relief to the farmers, and they were able to redirect their money into other primary inputs, which propped up their general profitability as well.
+Current welfare of the farmers: The subsidy on urea has provided much-needed monetary relief to the farmers, and they were able to redirect their money into other primary inputs, which propped up their general profitability as well.

 Read More: Ayushman Card